arnavsharma2711/Cameos/README.md

-# YouTube Clone
+# Cameos

-A web development project built using React.JS, Redux, Firebase Auth, YouTube Data API.
+A Youtube Replica project built using React.JS, Redux, Firebase Auth, YouTube Data API.
 The project utilizes Firebase Auth to authorise the user using there google account to access a responsive React.JS Front End which present videos along with its details fetched though Redux and YouTube Data API v3.

 ## Deployment
 https://ytclone-arnavsharma2711.web.app/